DreamLineLove/DreamLineLove/README.md

 ### I am currently...
 - Following a <a href="https://www.youtube.com/playlist?list=PLtK75qxsQaMLZSo7KL-PmiRarU7hrpnwK">video course</a> to get a general grasp of Linux (practical; not about kernel design, emphasis on breadth; not depth)
-- Following a <a href="https://frontendmasters.com/courses/developer-productivity/">"Developer Productivity"</a> course to acquaint myself with that landscape building on top of the Linux course
+- Following a <a href="https://frontendmasters.com/courses/developer-productivity/">"Developer Productivity"</a> course to acquaint myself with that landscape, building on the foundation of the Linux course

 <!--
 ### Upcoming endeavours